Web3MQ/madara-blockstm/README.md

 🎁 Prepared block for proposing at 9730 (1970 ms) [hash: 0x07a3cf9b154d9ba978fa26843f132bb4fc4a32ca7e14a9561cdd148df6b27b46; parent_hash: 0xc352…414b; ⚡️⚡️⚡️extrinsics (952)
 ```
 This indicates that, with the 2 threaded blockSTM executor, it took 1970ms for 952 transactions.
-Therefore, we can conclude that the processing speed of the native serial processor is 2.06ms/Tx.
+Therefore, we can conclude that the processing speed of the 2-threaded blockSTM executor is 2.06ms/Tx.

 ### 4-Threaded BlockSTM
 When using the BlockSTM parallel executor with only 4 threads.
 Below are the results of our benchmark: